idle-hand/WorldQuiz/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

-This is my first Python project.
+returning to this project as I complete is in JavaScript while working on Speakeasy.
+Oct.
+20 2022 This is my first Python project.
 Never time to finish.
 Wanted to have 3 versions -

 Canadian capitals,